15U12U/vt-hash-converter/README.md

 <br>

-> This is useful when you need convert a specific type of malware hash to MD5, SHA1 and SHA256 in scenarios where some security products (ex: AV, EDR, SIEM, FW etc.) only supports specific type of hash when feeding Malware IOCs for blacklisting.
+> This is useful when you need to convert a specific type of malware hash to MD5, SHA1 and SHA256 in scenarios where some security products (ex: AV, EDR, SIEM, FW etc.) only supports specific type of hash when feeding Malware IOCs for blacklisting.

 <br>